0738 1

 Rider-Waite tarot deck and Vilma Bánky with cards Photo: Getty Images

-Tarot doesn't tell you what will happen—it tells what might happen, and more importantly, how you should show up to it.
+Tarot predicts possible outcomes rather than what will happen, and more importantly, how you should respond to those possibilities.

 What Can Tarot Cards Do?

-Tarot is the storybook of our life, the mirror to our soul, and the key to our inner wisdom.
+The tarot is the guide to our inner wisdom, the mirror of our soul, and the narrative of our lives.

 How Can I Use Tarot Cards?